Trinity College Dublin

 If you learned Irish in school or have already taken Irish courses, it is not recommended to register for Beginners A1 level.

-The content of the courses will be in line with Teastas Eorpach na Gaeilge (TEG), Irish language proficiency examinations and qualifications which are internationally recognised.
+The content of the courses will be in line with Teastas Eorpach na Gaeilge (TEG), Irish language proficiency qualifications which are internationally recognised.
 The Irish Langauge Office offers support to staff and students who wish to undertake a TEG exam.
 Please contact gaeloifig@tcd.ie for further information.

 Teaching Approach